rhysfaultless-cpr/cpr-documentation-jekyll/documentation/about.md

 This site hosts the documentation of the products that we support, like robots, sensors, and autonomy software/ We still have our legacy PDF and LaTex manuals stored in GitHub, but wanted a better web-based experience goint forward.
 The documentation on this site will be updated over time, but we will use Versions to timestamp major changes to the documentation.
-If you want to reference anything in this documentation, we suggest finding the relevant sentence in the GitHub repository of this website, and then gettign the permalink from GitHub.
+If you want to reference anything in this documentation, we suggest finding the relevant sentence in the GitHub repository of this website, and then getting the permalink from GitHub.

 # About Clearpath Robotics